 To turn the generator OFF (while running in AUTO and online):

-- 1. Turn the main utility disconnect OFF. - 2.
-Turn the main line circuit breaker (MLCB) on the generator to OFF (OPEN). - 3.
-Let the generator run at no-load several minutes. - 4.
-Turn the generator OFF.
+- 1. Turn the main utility disconnect OFF.

+- 2. Turn the main line circuit breaker (MLCB) on the generator to OFF (OPEN).

+- 3. Turn the generator OFF.

 To turn the generator back ON: